David Samuel Nwolokor

-David Samuel Nwolokor (born 10 January 1996) is a Nigerian football goalkeeper who plays for Opatija.
+David Samuel Nwolokor (born 10 January 1996) is a Nigerian football goalkeeper who plays for Rijeka.

 Career

 Born in Port Harcourt, Nwolokor moved from the Nigerian Abuja Football College Academy to HNK Rijeka in 2014.
 In July 2014, soon after arriving, he signed a two-year contract with the club.
 In his first season with Rijeka, he played for Rijeka II in Croatia's third division.
 In early 2015, he was an unused substitute for Rijeka's first team in four Prva HNL matches.

 In July 2015, Rijeka sent Nwolokor on a season-long loan to Šibenik in Croatia's second division.
 This was followed by season-long loans to Vitez in the Premier League of Bosnia and Herzegovina and iClinic Sereď in Slovakia.

 Nwolokor made his official debut for Rijeka on 7 October 2020, keeping a clean sheet in a cup tie against Dilj.